Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Abstract

 \section{Abstract}

 { Lyman $\alpha$ blobs (LABs) are large-scale radio-quiet Lyman $\alpha$ (Ly$\alpha$) nebula at high-$z$ that occur predominantly in overdense proto-cluster regions.
 Especially the prototypical SSA22a-LAB1 at $z=3.1$ has become an observational reference for LABs across the electromagnetic spectrum. } { We want to understand the powering mechanisms that drive the LAB to gain empirical insights into galaxy formation processes within a rare dense environment at high-$z$.
-Thus we need to infer the distribution, the dynamics, and the ionisation state of LAB\,1's Ly$\alpha$ emitting gas.} { LAB\,1 was observed for 17.5\,h with the VLT/MUSE integral-field spectrograph.
+Thus we need to infer the distribution, the dynamics, and the ionisation state of LAB\,1's Ly$\alpha$ emitting gas.} { LAB\,1 was observed for 17.2\,h with the VLT/MUSE integral-field spectrograph.
 We produced optimally extracted narrow band images in Ly$\alpha$ $\lambda1216$, \ion{He}{ii} $\lambda1640$, and we tried to detect \ion{C}{iv} $\lambda1549$ emission.
 By utilising a moment based analysis we mapped the kinematics and the line profile characteristics of the blob.
-We also linked the inferences from the line profile analysis to previous results from imaging polarimity. } { We detect Ly$\alpha$ emission to surface-brightness limits of $10^{-19}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$.
-At this depth we reval a bridge between LAB\,1 and its northern neighbour LAB\,8, as well as a shell-like filament towards the south of LAB\,1.
+We also linked the inferences from the line profile analysis to previous results from imaging polarimetry. } { We map Ly$\alpha$ emission from the blob down to surface-brightness limits of $\approx 6 \times 10^{-19}$erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$.
+At this depth we reveal a bridge between LAB\,1 and its northern neighbour LAB\,8, as well as a shell-like filament towards the south of LAB\,1.
 Complexity and morphology of the Ly$\alpha$ profile vary strongly throughout the blob.
 Despite the complexity, we find a coherent large scale east-west $\sim$1000\,km\,s$^{-1}$ velocity gradient that is aligned perpendicular to the major axis of the blob.
-We detect \ion{He}{ii} emission in three distinct regions, but we can only provide upper limits for \ion{C}{iv}.}{ Various gas excitation mechanisms are at play in LAB\,1: Ionising radiation and feedback effects dominate near the embedded galaxies, while Ly$\alpha$ scattering is contributing at larger distances.
-The \ion{He}{ii}/Ly$\alpha$ ratios combined with the upper limits on \ion{C}{iv}/Ly$\alpha$ ratios favour shock models over photo-ionisation.
+Moreover, we observe a negative correlation of Ly$\alpha$ polarisation fraction with Ly$\alpha$ line width and a positive correlation with absolute line-of-sight velocity.
+Finally, we reveal \ion{He}{ii} emission in three distinct regions within the blob, but we can only provide upper limits for \ion{C}{iv}. }{ Various gas excitation mechanisms are at play in LAB\,1: Ionising radiation and feedback effects dominate near the embedded galaxies, while Ly$\alpha$ scattering is contributing at larger distances.
+However, \ion{He}{ii}/Ly$\alpha$ ratios combined with upper limits on \ion{C}{iv}/Ly$\alpha$ can not discriminate between AGN ionisation and feedback driven shocks.
 The alignment of the angular momentum vector parallel to the morphological principal axis appears odds with the predicted norm for high-mass halos, but likely reflects that LAB\,1 resides at a node of multiple intersecting filaments of the cosmic web.
 LAB\,1 can thus be thought of as a progenitor of present day massive elliptical within a galaxy cluster. }